MarkusBansky/uservist/README.md

 -  **users_lb** - used to store liquibase migrations tables

 #### Frontend Config
 When deploying the service you can also deploy and host the frontend interface that is available in **uservist-frontend** project.
-By default it is hosted via **http://localhost:9080** url.
+By default, it is hosted via **http://localhost:9080** url.
 You can change it in the **.env** file or while hosting the build folder.

-## Preffered Service Chain
+## Preferred Service Chain

 It is advised to use such chain architecture while using the **uservist** service.
-All requests from the user interface or other services are done through the REST API made available.
+All requests from the user interface or other services implement through the REST API made available.
 You can configure to compile desired SDK in the **uservist-api** project under the **swagger-sdk** module.

 ```mermaid
 sequenceDiagram